elmsln/DIG/sessions/session-03.md

 - Make an account on http://h5p.org so we can get playing faster

 ## Optional
-- Bring an idea for the lightening round w/ something that can be shown if voted
+- Bring an idea for the lightning round w/ something that can be shown if voted

-## Open Lightening (30 min)
+## Open Lightning (30 min)
 - Show / talk / connect on what you've been working on; max 1 minute http://www.online-stopwatch.com/
 - The 2-3 things people want to SEE via most votes in real time